Trametes versicolor: Ecology

 T. versicolor commonly grows in tiled layers in groups or rows on logs and stumps of deciduous trees.
 It is a white rot fungus which degrades lignin from lignocellulosic materials, such as wood.

-The species may be eaten by caterpillars of the fungus moth Nemaxera betulinella, maggots of the Platypezid fly Polyporivora picta, and the fungus gnat Mycetophila luctuosa.
+The species may be eaten by caterpillars of the fungus moth Nemaxera betulinella, maggots of the fly Polyporivora picta, and the fungus gnat Mycetophila luctuosa.

 Uses

 Trametes versicolor is considered too tough to eat, but can be prepared in many ways, such as teas and powders.
 It has been most notably consumed in China for thousands of years under the name "Yunzhi" (云芝).

 The species may be used in traditional Chinese medicine or other herbalism practices.

-Although polysaccharide-K is approved in Japan as an adjuvant therapy in cancer treatment, neither the extract nor the mushroom preparation is approved or used in the United States for any clinical condition.

-It is commonly marketed as a dietary supplement for various health benefits but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.
+Although polysaccharide-K is approved in Japan as an adjuvant therapy in cancer treatment, neither the extract nor the mushroom preparation is approved or prescribed in the United States for any clinical condition.
+It is commonly marketed as a dietary supplement for various health benefits, but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.